ocristian/mean/edx-MongoDBx/Part 2 - MongoDB Schema Design/README.md

 and you get back the iPhone 6.

 It's simple and efficient just like finding all subcategories of the phones category.

+## Retail application schema: user and cart

+The third and final schema that you will use in the retail application is the user schema.

+This schema defines the data that you'll store about individual users.
+The user document will contain the user's username, their profile picture, their Facebook oauth ID, and the list of products in their cart.

+The Facebook oauth ID is the string that will serve as a unique identifier for this user's Facebook account.

+This will allow your users to log in with Facebook.
+User and product have a many-to-may relationship.

+A product can be in many carts, and the user can have multiple products in their cart.

+Users will typically have a small number of items in their car.

+But hopefully, your retail site will have millions of users buying millions of products, so a single product may be in thousands of carts at the same time.

+By the principle of least cardinality, as long as you assume that a user isn't likely to have more than 5 to 10 products in their cart, you can embed the list of product IDs in the cart sub documents.

+The user schema is pretty simple, but it introduces one key concept about MongoDB access control.

+In the product and category schemas, there was no sensitive information.
+You don't want to hide a product's price from any user.
+However, the user schema does have some sensitive information.

+In particular, you'd want to hide the user's cart because you don't want users to be able to see what other users are about to buy.

+You also want to hide the user's oauth ID, which will link the user's account to their Facebook profile.

+Unlike SQL databases, MongDB doesn't have any built-in notion of access control.

+That is there's no way to tell MongoDB that only this user has access to these fields in this collection.

+However, the ability to nest documents in other documents provides your application an intuitive way to implement access control.

+MongDB queries have a notion of a projection, which enables you to hide fields from the output of a query.

+So when you do find one without any parameters, you get back the whole document.

+But when you do findOne with no criteria, but a projection that says to exclude the data of sub document, you get back a document that excludes this data sub document.

+Thus your application can use projections to make sure publicly facing code doesn't show a user's cart or oauth ID.

+Conversely, there are some fields you want to prevent your user from editing.

+For instance, you never want your user to mistakenly edit their oauth ID.
+That could break their log-in functionality.

+The preferred way to achieve this with the MEAN stack is also through sub-documents.

+For instance, suppose you had a function called Modify User Profile.

+Suppose this function, you only wanted to use it to modify the user's profile.

+It should not touch the user's oauth ID or a cart.
+You can achieve this by only assigning to the profile sub-document, as shown.

+There is no way that the user can use this modify user profile function to modify the oauth ID or the cart.

+However, if you were to add fields to the profile, say, a job title field, then this modify user profile function would have to change.